benbrastmckie/VSCodium/docs/git.md

 By changing back to the "Explorer" tab you should be able to see a host of new files that you have just pulled down.
 Open `settings.json` to confirm that this file has been populated with settings.

-If you go on to make any changes to your configuration, you can save the changes by opening the "Source Control" tab, adding a message, and "committing" your changes (this creates a save point in its history).
+If you go on to make any changes to your configuration, you can save the changes and then open the "Source Control" tab, adding a message, and "committing" your changes (this creates a save point in its history).
 Once committed, you can click 'Sync' to automatically pull and push changes from/to your remote.
 Note that you will either have to add an [SSH key](#SSH-Key) and link your GitHub account to VSCodium or enter your GitHub password each time you sync.

-> **Note:** By creating a fork, you are no longer tethered to the original repository that you forked, allowing you to make changes that depart from what is included in the repository that you forked.
+> **Note:** If you forked this repository, you are no longer tethered to the original repository that you forked, allowing each of these repositories to evolve independently.
 > If changes are made to the original repository (the repository that is "upstream" of your fork), you will be notified on your GitHub repository when new commits have been added to the original repository.
-> If you want to update your fork to include these changes, click `Sync Fork` in your GitHub repository (this is not necessary).
+> If you want to update your fork to include these changes, click `Sync Fork` in your GitHub repository (doing so is optional and may lead to conflicts you will need to resolve).
-> You do not need to keep your fork up to date with the upstream repository, and doing so could potentially cause conflicts that you will have to resolve.
 > Although it is useful to know that it is possible to sync your remote with the upstream repository, this option can be safely ignored.

 ### Option 2: Git CLI

-For completeness, here is the manual option, using the standard Git command line interface.
+For completeness, here is the manual option, using the standard Git command line interface (CLI).

 Open VSCodium, hitting `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
 Once open, you can hover the mouse over the `settings.json` file to see its path.
 Right-click the tab and select 'Copy Path' or hit `alt + ctrl + c` to do the same.
-Open the terminal (on MacOS, hit `Cmd + Space` and type 'terminal') and run the following commands, replacing `PATH/TO` with the copied path minus 'settings.json':
+Open the terminal (separately or in VSCodium with `ctrl + backtick`) and run the following commands, replacing `PATH/TO` with the copied path minus 'settings.json' (often `ctrl + shift + v` is required to paste in the terminal):

 ```
 cd PATH/TO/